Pipi 9 (2023-

 Next, put a User Interface (UI) on the front end.
 The problem here to solve was creating a UI generator based on User Interface Description Language (UIDL).

-The CAMELEON References Framework (CRF) was chosen because of its rich history in EU-sponsored research.
-Much of it was led by Professor Jean Vanderdonckt in Belgium.
+The CAMELEON References Framework (CRF) was chosen because of its rich history in EU-sponsored research, much of which was led by Professor Jean Vanderdonckt in Belgium.
 I specifically used usiXML but intend to grab good ideas from XUL, XAML, WasabiXML, etc.

 CRF has three layers: Abstract UI, Concrete UI and Final UI.
 I added two more layers: a Locale UI and a Personalisation UI.
 CRF was initially meant to run both ways.
 I made it generative only, driven by DDD workflows.